HTTP steps

 .addHeaders(("X-Custom", "value"))

-There is a built-in support for HTTP body defined as String, if you wish to use other types please check out the section Custom HTTP body type.
+There is built-in support for HTTP bodies defined as String.
+If you wish to use other types, see Custom HTTP body type.

 HTTP assertions